Wordle Guide

 4. Basic Strategies

-Use words with the most frequently used letters in English: E, T, A, O, I, N, S, H, R. Examples: STARE, TEARS, RATES.
+Pick words with frequent letters (E, T, A, O, I, N, S, R).
+Examples: STARE, TEARS.

 - First word: Contains common vowels (ADIEU, AUDIO)